For UK users seeking an incredibly affordable VPN with seamless router configuration, Surfshark is your ideal choice.

 To ensure a successful connection, visit Status and then OpenVPN.
 You’ll see the following if the connection was successful:

 While you may find Surfshark router guides that would be pretty technical, our step-by-step guide on how to install Surfshark on router in UK will help you install the VPN without leaving you stressed.

-We highly advise using the OpenVPN client on your router to install Surfshark due to its convenience and simple setup.
+We highly advise using the OpenVPN client on your router to install Surfshark due to its convenience and simple setup, as Surfshark provides best OpenVPN services in UK.
 However, you can also set up Surfshark’s Wireguard protocol on your router.